Defending Against Alignment-Breaking Attacks via Robustly Aligned LLM: Our Proposed Method

 Our intuition here is very straightforward: since the existing alignment check function $\text{AC}(\cdot)$ is not robust enough for alignment-breaking prompts, the \emph{Pass} decision directly returned by it cannot fully convince us that the request is benign, instead, we need a stronger evidence and a stricter check.
 Specifically, we consider an input request to be benign, only if we randomly drop a certain portion of the request and the corresponding response can still pass the alignment check function $\text{AC}(\cdot)$ in most cases.
-To translate this requirement into mathematical formulations, we define the following Robust Alignment Check function
+To translate this requirement into mathematical formulations, we define the following Robust Alignment Check function $\text{RAC}(\cdot)$ based on the aligned LLM $f(\cdot)$ and the alignment check function $\text{AC}(\cdot)$: where $\rvr$ refers to the uniformly sampled indices mask to indicate kept tokens, $U(p)$ refers to the distribution of possible masks after uniformly dropping $p$ portion of the indices (without replacement), and $[\rvx]_{\rvr}$ denotes the kept indices $\rvr$ inside $\rvx$ after the dropping operation.
+Essentially, for an input $\rvx$ with length $L$, every possible $[\rvx]_{\rvr}$ only contains $(1-p)L$ tokens indexed by $\rvr$.